Rev Up Your Local SEO in 2025 & Beyond

 JS Interactive is an Austin SEO and digital marketing company that helps businesses nationwide develop effective digital marketing strategies.

 We know there’s no one-size-fits-all approach to SEO, so we create impactful marketing strategies that meet your unique needs.
-Here’s how we’ve been able to help businesses like yours boost their local SEO.
+Here’s how we’ve helped businesses like yours boost their local SEO.

 Kingdom Appliance Repair

-This Milwaukee-based repairman needed to set himself apart from local competition.
-JS Interactive revamped his website to include Google and Yelp reviews for social proof that instills customer confidence to hire him for projects.
+This Milwaukee-based repairman needed to stand out from the local competition.
+JS Interactive revamped his website to include Google and Yelp reviews for social proof that instills customer confidence to hire it for projects.

 His digital content includes prominent contact information, clear service areas, and location-specific keywords.